 Embedded Browsers – Version 12.1 allows you to provide operators with a wide variety of just-in-time resources by embedding browsers into your process screens.
-Easily add weather maps, YouTube training videos, PDFs of pump maintenance instructions, or even Thin Clients from other VTScada applications.
+Easily add weather maps, YouTube training or maintenance videos, or even Thin Clients from other VTScada applications.

 Updated License Management – Once activated on a workstation, a license cannot be used on another workstation until deactivated on the first.
 This eliminates the need for hardware locks.

 Integrated Function Library / Expression Editor – VTScada includes over 700 pre-built functions that developers can add to expressions to provide advanced functionality.
 While the Help files provide an extensive reference, Version 12 helps you find the function you need in a snap.
 The new Expression Editor includes complex pre-built expressions and even allows you to create your own functions and add them to the library.

 - Enables the “usability” and “selection” of over 700 functions available in the Function Library.